shuyelin06/Obsidian-Notes/content/Classes/MATH475/MATH475.md

 > $$
 > Moreover, if $r_1 = \frac{1 + \sqrt{5}}{2}$, $r_2 = \frac{1 - \sqrt{5}}{2}$, then $r_2 = -\frac{1}{r_1}$.

-> [!Example] Example: Closed Form Fibonacci Sequence
+> [!Example]- Example: Closed Form Fibonacci Sequence
 > $$
 > a_n = a_{n-1} + a_{n-2} \qquad a_0 = 0, a_1 = 1
 > $$